UroojFatim/Job-Sphere/README.md

-# Jobline - Job Portal
+# Workiee - Job Portal

-Jobline is a powerful and user-friendly job portal application that allows users to seamlessly create and manage both recruiter and jobseeker profiles.
+Workiee is a powerful and user-friendly job portal application that allows users to seamlessly create and manage both recruiter and jobseeker profiles.
 The platform simplifies the job application process, providing an efficient way for recruiters to manage applications and for jobseekers to explore job opportunities.

 ## Features